Kursk State Medical University (KSMU)

 | Course Duration | 6 years (pre-clinical + clinical + internship) |

-| Medium of Instruction | English (core curriculum) + Russian (clinical practice) |
+| Medium of Instruction | English (core curriculum) + Russian (clinical practice from Year 4) |

-| NMC Recognition | Yes — NMC approved; eligible for FMGE / NExT |
+| NMC Recognition | Yes — NMC approved; eligible for FMGE / NExT; USMLE & PLAB eligible |

-| Teaching Hospitals | Multiple affiliated clinical hospitals with 3,000+ beds |
+| Teaching Hospitals | Multiple affiliated clinical hospitals — 3,000+ beds; full specialty network; rotations begin from Year 4 |

-| Total 6-Year Cost | USD 38,600 (approx. ₹32–35 Lakh at current rates) |
+| Total 6-Year Cost | USD 41,480 — fully transparent; no hidden charges |

-| Academic Session | Starts September / October each year |
+| Academic Session | September / October each year |

 A University Built for Medicine — The KSMU Story